Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-Anorexia, or anorexia nervosa, is a long-term mental health condition that manifests as an eating disorder.
+Anorexia, or anorexia nervosa, is a mental health condition that manifests as an eating disorder.
 It can have a huge impact on people's day-to-day lives and it can become life-threatening.
 It's a complex disorder, which makes it difficult to treat if not addressed early on.

-Each person varies in their individual symptoms and severity, but the disease has common characteristics: the restriction of food or calories in order to lose weight, the fear of gaining fat or weight, and a distorted body image (seeing yourself as fat when you have a normal or low body weight).
+Each person varies in their individual symptoms and severity, but the disease has common characteristics: the restriction of food or calories in order to lose weight, the fear of gaining weight, and a distorted body image (seeing yourself as fat when you have a normal or low body weight).

 Some may feel compelled to control their weight by excessive exercise, skipping meals, lying about food intake, wearing baggy clothes to cover up their body size, and the use of laxatives or other drugs to control weight.